Birth Date: September 21, 1592.

 of Sir Thomas Foote, Sheriff of London in 1649 and Lord Mayor of London

 in 1650.
-Sir Thomas Foote was the son of Robert Foote of Royston and the
+Sir Thomas Foote was the son of John Foote of London who was the

 Records show that Nathaniel Foote died